-It might not seem like it, but oily skin is a blessing. . .once you get past the problems with breakouts and open pores, the one thing to remember is that you’ll stay younger looking for longer!
+It might not seem like it, but oily skin is a blessing. . .once you get past the problems with breakouts and open pores.
+The one thing to remember is that you’ll stay younger looking for longer!

-Wedding Make up for Oily Skin
+bridal Make up for Oily Skin

-Your best friend will be either a loose or compact powder to retouch your makeup, or blotting sheets.
+Your best friend will be either a loose or compact powder to retouch your makeup or blotting sheets.
 We’ll get onto which powder to use later, but for now, as far as blotting papers are concerned there really is no need to spend a fortune, you can get them from Superdrug or Boots for under £5.

 They’ll help to keep any shine at bay without any build up of product – which you’ll be glad about if you get married on a hot sunny day.